awsdocs/aws-control-tower-guide/doc_source/elb-rules.md

     check(%classic_load_balancers.Properties)
         <<
-        [CT.ELASTICLOADBALANCING.PR.9]: Require that an Elastic Load Balancing Application or Classic Load Balancer listener is configured with HTTPS or TLS termination
+        [CT.ELASTICLOADBALANCING.PR.9]: Require that an AWS ELB Application or Classic Load Balancer listener is configured with HTTPS or TLS termination
         [FIX]: Configure Classic Load Balancer front-end listeners with HTTPS or SSL protocols.
         >>
 }